-Proponents participating in the Expressions of Interest process do not need to have secured an agreement with Western Power for access to the electricity network.
+Proponents participating in the Expressions of Interest process do not need to have finalised an Electricity Transfer Access Contract with Western Power for access to the electricity network.

-However, proponents will be required to have a letter of access offer before their facilities can receive Certified Reserve Capacity.
-The letter from the Network Operator must indicate that it has made an Access Offer in respect of the Facility and that it will be entitled to have access within the timelines identified in the application for Certification of Reserve Capacity.
+However a proponent will be required to provide evidence that it has accepted an access offer before its Facility can receive Certified Reserve Capacity.
+The proponent must provide a letter from the Network Operator indicating that it has made an Access Offer in respect of the Facility and that the Facility will be entitled to have access within the timelines identified in the application for Certification of Reserve Capacity.

 The actual timeframe for a proponent to receive a letter of offer from the Network Operator, as is required under clause 4.10.1(c)i of the Market Rules, may vary depending on the project and the existing queue of applicants.
-In some instances, the amount of time it takes to receive access to the transmission system may be substantially longer than the two year time horizon of the Reserve Capacity Mechanism.
+In some instances, the amount of time it takes to receive access to the transmission system may be substantially longer than the two-year time horizon of the Reserve Capacity Mechanism.
 For this reason, the IMO strongly encourages project proponents to contact Western Power as early as possible to ensure their project can progress through the Reserve Capacity Mechanism.